-One thing you could do is simply modify those two lines to reflect the different values However, typical programs are much more complicated than this one and it may require a number of different values for solving a problem.
+One thing you could do is simply modify those two lines to reflect the different values.
+However, typical programs are much more complicated than this one and it may require a number of different values for solving a problem.
 When programs get larger, it is not a good idea to modify them for every specific problem instance but it is desirable to make them more useful for all problem instances.
-One way you can achieve this is by using the input facilities of Python.
-All computer programs typically take some input, do some computation (or something), and then produce some output.
-Python has a simple input command that can be used to rewrite the program above as follows:
+One way you can achieve this is by using the

-'''

 The Energy Problem

-'''